OVERVIEW OF MEDIA WATCH

-Many consumers and providers turn to the media for information about autism and its treatment.
+Many people with autism and their families, members of the general public, service providers, and medical professionals turn to the media for information about autism and its treatment.
 Sadly, the media’s portrayals of autism treatment are not always accurate and often fraught with inaccuracies and misinformation.
-Through our Media Watch efforts we hope to improve the accuracy of media representations through three broad initiatives:
+Through our Media Watch effort, we hope to improve the accuracy of media representations through four broad initiatives:

-- To respond to both accurate and inaccurate information or portrayals of treatments reported by the media;
+- To respond to both accurate and inaccurate information or portrayals of treatments for autism by the media;

-- To increase awareness of both scientific evidence surrounding autism treatment and scientific methods that can lead to real hope for those touched by autism by embedding important considerations in our letters; and
+- To increase awareness of the importance of scientific evidence in autism treatment and of scientific methods that can lead to real hope for those touched by autism;

-- To share specific information about effective autism treatment with media professionals.
+- To share specific information about science-based autism treatment with media professionals and their readers; and

-- Exaggerating the research support for an intervention for which no research exists;
+- Exaggerating the research support for an intervention for which no research exists, as well as existing research that is flawed, poor in quality, or otherwise limited;

 - Ignoring the research basis that may already exist for the treatment in focus;